 The Board recognizes that physicians with disabilities may wish to take the examinations and will attempt to make accommodations for applicants with verified disabilities.
 The Board supports the intent of the Americans with Disabilities Act (ADA) and amendments thereto.
 The Board will provide reasonable accommodations during testing to provide equal opportunity for persons with disabilities.
 Applicants are reminded that modifications, accommodations, auxiliary aids and/or services can only be offered if they do not “fundamentally alter the measurement of the skills or knowledge the examination is intended to test” (28 C.F.R. §36.309(b)(3)).

-Any applicant who requests accommodations because of a disability must advise the Board electronically or in writing no later than the deadline for submitting applications for examination and complete:
+Any applicant who requests accommodations because of a disability must advise the Board electronically or in writing no later than the deadline for submitting applications for examination.

-All items must be submitted to the Board no later than the deadline for filing an application for examination regardless of previous requests and/or granted accommodations.
+All items must be submitted to the Board no later than 30 days after the application deadline regardless of previous requests and/or granted accommodations: